 Next to the Italian Oregano we have Lemon Thyme, which I just used in an interesting recipe I’ll be posting next week.
 This is the type of thyme I’d be most likely to use raw, but it’s also good in cooked dishes like Roasted Butternut Squash.

 I just gave these marjoram plants a healthy trimming, which is why they’re so small.
-Marjoram is something I hadn’t used much until my sister Sandee gave me the recipe for Marinated Tomatoes with Parsley and Marjoram that breaks all the rules for tomato salads, but tastes so great.
+Marjoram is something I hadn’t used much until my sister Sandee gave me the recipe for Marinated Tomatoes with Herb Dressing that breaks all the rules for tomato salads, but tastes so great.

 If I was just going by looks, this purple sage would probably be my favorite herb, but it’s something that I don’t use as much as I should.
 Sage can also be frozen, and it’s nice to add to soup or stew in the winter.